-CTS stands for carpal tunnel syndrome, which refers to a combination of symptoms not hard to identify, linked to nerve compression in the hand.
-Our hands and wrists are composed of different tiny bones, tendons and nerves.
-The particular combination of bones in the wrist gives form to what is called as the carpal tunnel.
-Sometimes, if the tendons which pass through it, get inflamed, they will press the median nerve, a nerve which allows us to sense through our palm and fingers, and cause pain and other CTS symptoms.
+CTS refers to a combination of symptoms not hard to identify linked to nerve compression in the hand.
+Our hands and wrists are composed of tiny bones, tendons, and nerves.
+The particular combination of bones in the wrist gives form to the carpal tunnel.
+Sometimes, if the tendons that pass through it get inflamed, they will press the median nerve, which allows us to sense through our palm and fingers, and cause wrist tendon pain and other CTS symptoms.

 The most common symptoms are:

 - Numbness usually up to the three fingers of the hand

 - Wrist tendon pain